1Rohitmahajan/Todo-list/README.md

 # Todo-list
 This application  showcase  of HTML, CSS, JavaScript, React components, hooks, and state management using Redux.
-# Simple React To-Do Application
+# Simple React Toto List Application

 This is a simple To-Do application built with ReactJS, Redux, and Bootstrap, allowing users to add, view, and delete tasks.